Topics covered in this article include:

 Find the measurement device for which you want to set up calibration factors and click the Edit Calibration button next to it.

-The Add Calibration factors form will appear.
+The Update Calibration factors form will appear.
 It will be different for different measurement device types.
 For example, if entering for the Fluke device you will be asked to provide a factor for each of the 5 chambers for each clinically applicable energy.
 For a manual device, you will enter only one factor for each applicable energy.

 Select a Site and Machine combination and enter the applicable calibration factors.
 It Is only necessary to enter the calibration factors for the energy levels clinically used.
+Before saving the conversion factors you must provide a digital signature by clicking the Sign calibration button.

 To add calibration factors for the same measurement device but a different machine repeat the process above selecting a different Site and Machine combination.